lukestein-classes/fdap/README.md

 # FDAP Student Resources

-This repository has material that supplements what is supplements on the FIN 6200 Canvas page.
+This repository has material that supplements what is supplements on the Babson FIN 6200 Canvas page.
 It exists mainly to provide publicly accessible URLs for shared data files (in `/data/`) and template notebook files (in `/templates/`).

 - [Data files](https://github.com/lukestein-classes/fdap_public/tree/main/data)
 - [Template notebooks](https://github.com/lukestein-classes/fdap_public/tree/main/templates)